Art python

 1.2 Pro-tip: embed your javascript audio/video in python notebooks

-Look! the heady mix of excellent realtime and non-real-time performance in a semi-pro interactive IDE!
+Look!
+The heady mix of excellent real-time and non-real-time performance in a semi-pro interactive IDE!
 Get amongst it.
-I wrote some tips for Jupyter GUIS elsewhere
+I wrote some tips for Jupyter GUIS elsewhere.

 I will use this to prototype amazing music using python machine listening, I hope.
 But GUIs are my least favourite thing, so it will be slow going even on this easy terrain.